 This course includes elements of theory and praxis related to pastoral ministry.
 It deals with issues such as one's call and gifting, administrative tasks, visitation, understanding the sacraments and their use in worship, death and funerals.
 Through discussion of the text and collateral readings prepare the student to engage in both the rationale and practice of this vital area of ministry.
-Prerequisite: Any MT-WV course and Junior Standing or Departmental Approval.
+Prerequisite: MT-BI 100 and Junior Standing or Departmental Approval.